 Standard Furniture Measurements

 You can use these standard dimensions as the basis for estimating the rough size of larger items.
 And by converting the measurements, you can also use them when buying pieces of furniture or accessories for model buildings or dollhouses.
 The sizes below are the sizes of the real items: In 1:12 scale, for example, a six-foot (72-inch) door would be 6 inches tall (15 cm).

 - Standard modern doors are 78 to 80 inches (198 to 203 cm) tall.

 - A dining room tabletop is usually 30 inches (76 cm) above the floor.

 - The seat of a dining room chair is usually 15 to 17 inches (38 to 43 cm) above the floor.

-Not only can the physical phone itself serve as a unit of measure, but you may also find it offers apps that provide an actual ruler scale that lets you measure small items laid on the face of the phone.
-For Android phones, check out an app called ON Measuring Tape.
-Similar apps are available for IOS phones.
+Not only can the physical phone itself serve as a unit of measure if you look up its dimension, but you may also find it offers apps that provide an actual ruler scale that lets you measure small items laid on the face of the phone.